 Has your patient's behavior changed almost overnight?

-Is he or she suddenly engaged in repetitive behaviors and experiencing chronic anxiety?
+Are they suddenly engaged in repetitive behaviors and experiencing chronic anxiety?

 This might be sudden-onset obsessive compulsive disorder (OCD), more commonly known as Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcus (PANDAS).